nesi/alphafold2-on-mahuika/docs/7_supp2_troubleshoot.md

        'S', 'T', 'W', 'Y', 'V'
       ```

-      - input file for the AlphaFold system should only contain one protein.
+      - For `monomer` runs: Input file for the AlphaFold system should only contain one protein.